Maouxi/amazon-store-api-azure-devops-pipeline-extensions/AmazonAppStoreReplaceApk/overview.md

 [GitHub project readme](https://github.com/Maouxi/amazon-store-api-azure-devops-pipeline-extensions)

 # Task inputs
-- appId: The package name or app identifier for the app
+- appId*: The package name or app identifier for the app
-- apkFilePath: Path to the apk file.
+- apkFilePath*: Path to the apk file.

 # Screenshot